osg-htc/dosar/docs/ASP2022/AnalysisExample.md

 }
 ```

-We can test the Root job on the local machine by executing the script to run Root:
+We can test the root job on the local machine by executing the script to run root:

 ```
 ./run-root-2.sh